Pimlical Android Help

 Refresh Calendars

 Pimlical will re-read the entire calendar database and redisplay all items.
 The display can also be set to automatically re-read the database after a set period of time by adjusting the preference GoogleRefreshInterval - a value of 0 turns off the automatic re-read, while any other value specifies that after that number of seconds, the database should be re-read the very next time the display is touched or changed in any way - for example, a value of 600 would indicate that it should be re-read any time the display is refreshed and more than ten minutes has passed since it was last re-read.
+You can also use the value of -1 which may make it possible to automatically refresh the calendar whenever a change is made in an Android calendar.
+However, this depends on the Android OS properly notifying Pimlical of changes that were made, and in practice, it has not been that reliable.

 Add Daily Journal Entry